 When employees successfully complete the safety training, the employer may certify them as "initially qualified" to perform procedures and practices.
 New employees should be closely supervised to make sure they can apply what they've learned to their job.

 After successfully completing an initial period of evaluation by competent persons, employees should then (and only then) be certified by the employer as "fully qualified."

 To document the training, the trainer and students should jointly certify (with a signature) completion of training.
 Also, remember, OSHA does not "certify" anyone as qualified to do "anything" in the workplace.
 The employer is ultimately responsible for certifying their own employees.

-I personally do not believe online training is adequate to meet all OSHA requirements for some "how-to" technical topics such as hazardous chemicals handling, lockout/tagout, confined space entry, etc. Online training fails to provide an OSHA-required opportunity to use equipment and practice hazardous procedures.
+OSHAcademy does not believe online training is adequate to meet all OSHA requirements for some "how-to" technical topics such as hazardous chemicals handling, lockout/tagout, confined space entry, etc. Online training fails to provide an OSHA-required opportunity to use equipment and practice hazardous procedures.
 Practice requires a real "hands-on" opportunity using more traditional in-house methods.

 For instance, if you were to complete our Course 710, Lockout/Tagout, you would still need to complete a hands-on skill demonstration to prove you have gained adequate knowledge and skills to complete the LOTO procedure.
-Likewise, if you took Course 709, Personal Protective Equipment, you might have a good idea what PPE is, but you would still need to conduct hands-on practice to prove you have the skills to do things like use, care for, and detect defects in PPE.
+Likewise, if you took Course 709, Personal Protective Equipment, you might have a good idea what PPE is, but you would still need to conduct hands-on practice to prove you have the skills to do things like use, care for, and how to detect defects in PPE.